Saeed-dev2/SOIL_IRRIGATION_AND_MOTION_DETECTION_SYSTEM/Readme.md

 # Smart Irrigation System

 This project implements a Smart Irrigation System using an ESP32 microcontroller, soil moisture sensor, PIR sensor, relay module, and a buzzer.
-The system monitors soil moisture levels and detects motion to control irrigation and provide alerts.
+The system monitors soil moisture levels and detects motion to control irrigation and provide Alerts.

 ## Components Used